Local‑first, by architecture.

 We'll tell you where Shield protects, where it deliberately stops, and what we're still working on.
 Hedging less, claiming less, meaning more.

 We'd rather tell you what's in Shield than pretend we wrote it all from scratch.
 Shield runs on Raspberry Pi 5 silicon (2 GB on Core and Edge, 4 GB on Vault) with a Debian 12 base.
-The DNS-layer filtering engine is AdGuard Home — but every default that conflicted with our privacy or security goals has been disabled, restricted or redesigned. nftables enforces network policy on the device.
+The DNS-layer filtering engine is AdGuard Home, but every default that conflicted with our privacy or security goals has been disabled, restricted or redesigned. nftables enforces network policy on the device.
 Software bundles are signed and verified before they're applied.
 The encrypted partitions are unlocked at boot through a hardware-assisted key path on a real ATECC secure element, bound to the device.
-On Shield Vault, the storage SSD adds a user passphrase and a recovery key alongside the auto-unlock — three independent ways in.
+On Shield Vault, the storage SSD adds a user passphrase and a recovery key alongside the auto-unlock, three independent ways in.

 The full architectural story is on the security page.

-See How It WorksShield does not require an activation server, a cloud login, or a subscription to keep filtering.
+See who Shield is forShield does not require an activation server, a cloud login, or a subscription to keep filtering.
 The filter lists it uses are public and continue updating without us.
 The dashboard is on the device, on your network.
 The hardware is real, repairable Raspberry Pi 5 silicon.
-The only thing you lose if WOMBATS as a company goes away is us — not your network.
+The only thing you lose if WOMBATS as a company goes away is us, not your network.